matan865/Advanced_Gmail/README.md

 - At the bottom of the screen, there's a **Compose** button that allows users to create and send new messages.
 - The Inbox is organized as a **linear list of received emails**, with each email having three action buttons: **Spam**, **Draft**, and **Delete**.
 - By clicking on any email, you can read its content.
-- After composing an email, you need to click on Inbox in the sidebar to get the new mail.
+- After composing an email, you need to click on Inbox in the sidebar to see the new mail.

 ## Sidebar Navigation